 Save on Streaming Services

 It seems like there's a new streaming service launching every day, and more are on the way.
-If you're stretching your streaming budget, here are some cards you should consider using to pay that can help lighten the load.
+If you're stretching your streaming budget, here is a card you should consider using to pay that can help lighten the load.

-American Express Blue Cash Preferred® Card: This top cash back card earns 6% back on select U.S. streaming subscriptions including Apple TV+, Netflix and Hulu, and 6% back on up to $6,000 per year in purchases at U.S. supermarkets.
+Blue Cash Preferred® Card from American Express: This top cash back card earns 6% back on select U.S. streaming subscriptions (streaming services) and 6% back on up to $6,000 (then 1%) per year in purchases at U.S. supermarkets.
 It also earns 3% back at U.S. gas stations and on transit including rideshares, parking, tolls and more.
 Its base rewards rate on most purchases that don't fit into one of the above categories is 1%.
-The card does charge an annual fee of $95, which can cut into your savings.
-Terms apply; read card details to learn more.
+The card does charge an annual fee of $95 (rates and fees) which can cut into your savings.
+Terms apply.

 Save on Food Delivery Services